7 Most Common Ketosis Side Effects and Solutions

 However, these studies face many limitations and in most cases, the reduced bone mineral content was caused by vitamins deficiency.

 Kidney Stones Formation (Nephrolithiasis)

 Formation of kidney stones is also a less common side effect associated with the keto diet.
 Nonetheless, the majority of people who developed kidney stones had increased risks of nephrolithiasis (25, 26).

-Some people experience some hair loss the first weeks of the keto diet.
-This is not very common adverse effect and is always temporary.
-In fact, many people experience better and healthier hair and nails growth.
+Some people say they experience some hair loss the first weeks of the keto.
+This is NOT a very common adverse effect and is always temporary.
+In fact, many people experience a better and healthier hair and nails growth on keto.

 Although quite uncommon, keto rash or itching has been accounted as a side-effect of the keto diet.
 As your body enters the ketosis phase, it produces the ketone acetone which can be irritating in high concentrations.
 Comfortable clothing, frequent showers and avoiding exercises or places which you will sweat can help.